GCViT: Global Context Vision Transformer¶

 Live Demo¶

-Before we dive into the paper, if you want to see GCViT live in action like a "Desert before Dinner" person like me, I have created this WebApp with Gradio in HuggingFace Space, This app uses GCViT for image classification tasks.
+Before we dive into the paper, if you want to see GCViT live in action like a "Desert before Dinner" person like me, I have created this WebApp with Gradio in HuggingFace Space, No description has been provided for this image This app uses GCViT for image classification tasks.
 Here is an example how it looks like,

 Note: This app uses TensorFlow implementation of GCViT with ported weights from official repo.